pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 states in the lab.
-They have applied this logarithmic regression to calculate the calcifying fluid aragonite saturation state of corals from experiments culturing corals under temperature and CO2 stress and from field experiments, cores, and a widely accepted paleoclimate coral CRM (JCp-1).
+They have applied this logarithmic regression to calculate the calcifying fluid aragonite saturation state of corals from experiments culturing corals under temperature and CO2 stress and from field experiments, cores, and a thoroughly analyzed paleoclimate coral CRM (JCp-1).
 To highlight a few notable findings from their Raman work:

 1. They were able to identify diurnal, night-day patterns of increasing